mrinjamul/mess-management-backend/README.md

 # Mess Management System Backend Server

 This system is designed to help manage our Mess.
 It is used to members, attendance, transactions and generate billing per month for members based on their attendance.
+This is the complete solution to digitalize a traditional food mess system.

 Hosted at [akhp](https://akhp.onrender.com/).

 you can system up status at [system status](https://6zlj5dx9.status.cron-job.org/).

 Mobile App can be found at [AKHP-mobile](https://github.com/manish7479dlp/AKHP)

+> Web Frontend is under DEVELOPMENT.

 ## Table of Contents